Pylons/pyramid/docs/narr/startup.rst

    automatically reloaded by the application when they are changed.

-   ``get_root`` is the first argument to ``make_app``, and it is a callable that is invoked on every request to retrieve the application root.
+   ``get_root`` is the first argument to ``make_app``, and it is a root factory callable that is invoked on every request to retrieve the application root.
 It is not called during startup, only when a request is handled.

    We pass in the bare ``myproject`` package so that the ``make_app``